About-France.com A visitor's guide to France

 Residential and tax status.

-If you are fiscally resident in France, you will also be subject to French jurisdiction in the event of death.
+If you are fiscally resident in France, you will also by default be subject to French jurisdiction in the event of death.
 Your estate, including all assets in any other country except property , must be divided up among your heirs in compliance with French inheritance laws, which impose an equal distribution among your direct heirs (children) of the major part of your estate - two thirds of it if you have two direct heirs, three quarters if you have three, etc..
 It is impossible, under French law, to leave all your estate to one child, and none to another - whatever mitigating circumstances there may be.
-As for leaving it all to a home for stray pussy cats, you can only do that if you have no direct heirs at all.
+As for leaving it all to a home for stray pussy cats or the RSPCA, you can only do that if you have no direct heirs at all.

-Buying property in France
+Doing up old property in France

 If a French property is advertised by an international or UK-based estate agent, it is almost certainly being offered at above-market prices.
 Sometimes at considerably above the market price for the area.
 While there are plenty of honest estate agents, there are plenty more whose main aim is to get the best price possible, and if this means pulling the wool over they eyes of unsuspecting buyers from abroad, that is what they'll do.... with glee.
-Frequently, the owners are in on the game too, having discovered that it is easy to rip off affluent Brits and Dutch, who out of ignorance will pay well over the going rate in their area.
+Frequently, the owners are in on the game too, having discovered that it is easy to rip off foreigners, who out of ignorance will pay well over the going rate in their area.

 One very good word of advice, if you think that moving to France really is for you; rent a property for at least a month in an area that you do not already know, and start looking for properties locally, just to see how you get by.
 No need to buy one of course, this is just a dummy run.

-Surveyors?
-In the UK, it is customary if not essential to have a property surveyed before buying it.
-Not so in France, particularly with old rural property.
 A surveyor's remit is to find as much wrong with a property as possible, so that he cannot therefore be sued subsequently for not having noticed a defect.
 Old rural properties are full of defects, from cracked walls, to sagging floors, damp, dry rot - and even termites in southwest France.
 But there is a cure for everything, especially when a building is being fully renovated.
 If the walls are still standing after a century or two, there's unlikely to be any fundamental problem with them, unless the roof has gone.
 The best advice is to check the place over very thoroughly, survey it yourself, and if possible get a second opionion from someone with no financial interest in your purchase.
 If the property is cheap, and you like it, buy it before someone else does; there's not too much to lose.
 If it is not too cheap (and this is increasingly the case), make the closest inspection possible before you sign anything!
 Remember, a property in France is sold "as is" (French "en l'état") , and once you've bought it, there is no recourse to be had if later on you come across hidden defects that you had not noticed in time !

 Renovating: If you want to make substantial alterations to a house, such as changing doors or windows or adding on bits, you have to get a building permit (permis de construire).
-This document can be obtained from the local town hall (mairie), and must be returned, completed, with a sheaf of annexes, including plans, photos, etc. If the whole property has a floorspace of less than 75 m², you can do the plans yourself.
-If its over 75 sq.m, you'll have to get them done or at least redone by a registered French architect or building supervisor (maître d'oeuvre).
+This document can be obtained from the local town hall (mairie), and must be returned, completed, with a sheaf of annexes, including plans, photos, etc. If the whole property has a floorspace of less than 170 m², you can do the plans yourself.
+If its over 170 sq.m, you'll have to get them done or at least redone by a registered French architect or building supervisor (maître d'oeuvre).
 It can take several months before a permis de construire is approved - or sent back for modification.

 If you just plan to make changes inside the building (changing partition walls, putting rooms into an old attic, etc) then no building permit is needed.
 Or at least, it is not customary to ask for one.